Create an Airwallex account today

 Who is Wise’s biggest competitor?

 In Australia, Wise’s biggest competitor for businesses is Airwallex.
-Both Wise and Airwallex offer multi-currency accounts and foreign currency transfers for businesses with a few key differences between them, including fees and account capabilities.
+Both Wise and Airwallex offer multi-currency accounts and foreign currency transfers for businesses, with a few key differences, including fees and account capabilities.
 Other competitors include Revolut Business, OFX, PayPal Business, and Payoneer.

-Wise can be a good choice for small business.
-It offers multi-currency accounts in 23 currencies and global payout coverage to 52 countries.
-However, fees for some transfers – which differ by country and method – may become prohibitive.
+Wise can be a good choice for small businesses.
+It offers multi-currency accounts in 21 currencies and global payout coverage to 52 countries.
+But fees for some transfers – which differ by country and method – may become prohibitive.
 Wise may not suit all businesses, either, as it does not offer eCommerce integrations or payment plugins.

 Is Wise legal in Australia?

-Yes, Wise is operating legal and regulated in Australia.
-It is regulated by by AUSTRAC (Australian Transaction Reports and Analysis Centre) and ASIC (Australian Securities and Investments Commission) and holds an Australian Financial Services Licence (AFSL).
+Yes, Wise operates legally in Australia.
+It’s regulated by AUSTRAC (Australian Transaction Reports and Analysis Centre) and ASIC (Australian Securities and Investments Commission) and holds an Australian Financial Services Licence (AFSL).
 This means it can provide certain financial services in Australia, such as multi-currency accounts.

 Sources & references